Hunter S. Thompson went across the desert while on his infamous quest to find the American Dream.

 We are all sentient creatures who want to be happy.

 I have observed the same all over the world.
 From remote villages without electricity in Indonesia to war-torn dungholes, people all want the same: they just want their families to be safe and happy.

 But before I paint the goggles a little too rose-colored for the Magic Kingdom, we did see some heinous train wrecks.

 More than once I was bumped out of the way by a princess-dressed terror followed by yuppie mom with wallet in hand.
 The little monster was already clad in sixty-dollar princess dress, plastic tiara, magic wand, ruby slippers, and any other available accessory her mom could find to thicken the lie that this 12-year-old was going to grow up to be a princess one day.

 The little brat, with pouty lip and teary eyes, pushed me out of the way while grumbling some complaint because her dream day wasn’t going according to promise.
 I wanted so badly to tell Her Highness that she wasn’t going to be a princess.
-Best case scenario, she would probably trade that princess dress for a torn prom dress splattered with the varsity football team’s vomit one day.
+She was more likely to swap that princess dress for a torn prom dress splattered with the varsity football team’s vomit one day.

 Life is tough, kid.

 The best part of our magic day?
 The otherwise-terrible wait times averaged only around 15 minutes — an incredibly nice surprise!
 Prior trips to Disney with family years ago consisted of waiting an hour or more in the sun with three young children — all for rides that literally last 4 – 8 minutes.
 No joke.

 You would finally reach the front of the queue, climb inside a car or boat to be hauled into the darkness for some robotic magic, enjoy the super air conditioning, then five minutes later you were excreted through an overpriced gift shop back into the Central Florida sun.